psteinroe/supabase-cache-helpers/docs/content/postgrest/server.md

 ### Context

 You may wonder what `ctx` is passed above.
-In serverless functions it’s not always trivial to run some code after you have returned a response.
+In serverless functions it's not always trivial to run some code after you have returned a response.
 This is where the context comes in.
 It allows you to register promises that should be awaited before the function is considered done.
 Fortunately many providers offer a way to do this.

 In order to be used in this cache library, the context must implement the following interface: